kul1/jinda_lte/README.md

 Or install it yourself as:

-    $ gem install jinda-lte
+    $ gem install jinda_lte

 ## Usage

-    $ rails generate jindalte:install
+    $ rails generate jinda_lte:install

-TODO: Write usage instructions here

-## Development

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/kul1/jinda-lte.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kul1/jinda_lte.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License